Alexandra Walsham

 Alexandra Marie Walsham CBE FRHistS FBA FAHA (born 4 January 1966) is an English-Australian academic historian.
 She specialises in early modern Britain and in the impact of the Protestant and Catholic reformations.
-Since 2010, she has been Professor of Modern History at the University of Cambridge and a Fellow of Trinity College, Cambridge.
-She is co-editor of Past & Present and Vice-President of the Royal Historical Society.
+Since 2010, she has been Professor of Modern History at the University of Cambridge and is currently a fellow of Emmanuel College, Cambridge.
+She is co-editor of Past & Present and vice-president of the Royal Historical Society.

 Early life and education

 Walsham was born on 4 January 1966 in Hayle, Cornwall, and spent her early childhood in England.
 She and her family emigrated to Australia when she was young.
 She studied history with English at the University of Melbourne, graduating with a Bachelor of Arts (BA) degree and a Master of Arts (MA) degree.
 In 1990, she was awarded a Commonwealth Scholarship to study early modern history at the University of Cambridge.
 She undertook postgraduate research at Trinity College, Cambridge under the supervision of Patrick Collinson, the then Regius Professor of History.
 In 1995, she completed her Doctor of Philosophy (PhD) degree with a thesis titled Aspects of Providentialism in Early Modern England.